triggermesh/CSNFQuickstart/README.md

 # CSNF Quickstart

+This is the V1 quickstart for the [CSNF](https://github.com/onug/CSNF) project.
+In this version synthetic sources are used to emit 3 mock secuirty event's ( Oracle Cloudguard, Aquasec, and Microsoft Defender).
+These events are then transformed into the [CSNF](https://github.com/onug/CSNF) standarized format, and then sent to a self-contained Splunk enviorment.

-This is a quickstart for the CSNF project.
+The goal of this project is to quickly bootstrap a POC/DEV enviorment for teams and individuals intrested in the CSNF security event standardization.

 ## Prerequisites